-This study was designed and performed, and the data were analyzed in the Respiratory Therapy Department of Seattle Children's Hospital, Seattle, Washington, under the direct supervision of the senior author (RMD).
-The first author (CCW) was present for the study design, acquiring data, analyzing data, and the entire process of writing the paper.
-NIVO aerosol devices were donated by Tri-Anim, Valencia, California, and laboratory supplies were purchased with funds from a research grant provided
+This study was designed, performed, and data were analyzed at the Seattle Children's Hospital Respiratory Therapy Department, Seattle WA under the direct supervision of the senior author (RMD).
+The first author (CW) was present for the study design, acquiring data, analyzing data, and for the entire process of writing the manuscript.
+NIVO® aerosol devices were donated by Trianim and laboratory supplies were purchased with funds from a research grant provided by the Center for Developmental Therapeutics, Seattle Children's Research Institute; Seattle, WA.